Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Our LLM-SS Framework

-Figure \ref{fig:fine-tune} illustrates our fine-tuning process.
-We use pairs of (prompt, desired output) for supervised fine-tuning an LLM~\cite{DBLP:journals/corr/abs-2307-09288}.
-Each prompt first starts with the domain background which is the same as in Figure \ref{fig:main-prompt}.
-Then, we use the following instruction to steer the LLM's behavior: ``\textit{You are going to act as an expert in this domain and synthesize a solution code for the following task.}'' The last part of the prompt is the representation of the task to be solved.
-The desired response is the ground-truth solution of the task.
-Both the task and the solution come from a fine-tuning dataset, which is discussed in Section \ref{sec:StudentSyn-benchmark}.
-Once the LLM is fine-tuned with domain knowledge, we repurpose it to synthesize a particular student's attempt using the prompt presented in Section \ref{sec:one-shot-prompt}.
-The efficacy of our fine-tuning step is analyzed in Section \ref{sec:experiment}.
+\looseness-1Figure~\ref{fig:fine-tuning} shows the pipeline overview of fine-tuning an LLM in our framework along with an example of fine-tuning prompt template.
+In each prompt $\mathbf{x}^{(k)}$, we first start by describing the domain background (same as in Figure~\ref{fig:main-prompt}).
+Then, we use an instruction to steer the LLM's behavior to act as a domain expert and solve a task.
+The last part of the prompt is a representation of the task to be solved.